 Welcome- The meeting was called to order by Joanne Snarski at 6:00p.m.
 A quorum was present.
 Board member not in attendance: Priscilla Powers

-Student Outcomes for the OSD Strategic Planand Introductions
+Student Outcomes for the OSD Strategic Plan

 Hilary Seidel, School Board Member

 Jennifer Priddy, Assistant Superintendent OSD- school board is seeking comments on learning outcomes to focus on.
 See attached hand out.
 It was also noted that parents can continue to give feedback outside of this meeting.
 See handout for contact information.
 A question was brought up as to exactly what “highly skilled” educators means, what is the criteria?
 Parents would like to see being problem solvers and critical thinking and local community connection incorporated, as well as explicit environmental/health language incorporated.
 How do we measure outcomes without bias